 Inter-American Summer Program in Guatemala

-Are you interested in developing professional legal and inter-cultural experience useful for work with Spanish-speaking clients in the U.S.?
+- Interested in developing professional legal and inter-cultural experience useful for work with Spanish-speaking clients in the U.S. and abroad?

-Would you like to learn side-by-side with Latin American law students and lawyers?
+- Learn side-by-side with Latin American law students and lawyers.

-Whether you speak Spanish fluently or have only basic proficiency, the Inter-American Program offers options for you to learn about the legal systems of Latin America, immerse yourself in the Spanish language, and study in the beautiful Spanish colonial city of Antigua, Guatemala, a UNESCO World Heritage Site.
+- Whether you speak Spanish fluently or have only basic proficiency, the Guatemala Program offers options for you to learn about the legal systems of Latin America, immerse yourself in the Spanish language, and study in the beautiful Spanish colonial city of Antigua, Guatemala, a UNESCO World Heritage Site.

-Pacific McGeorge School of Law is partnering with the University of Denver, Sturm College of Law to offer the innovative Inter-American Summer Program.
-Gonzaga University School of Law, in Spokane, Washington, is also affiliated with the program.
+McGeorge School of Law is partnering with the University of Denver, Sturm College of Law to offer the innovative Inter-American Summer Program.
+Gonzaga University School of Law, in Spokane, Wash., is also affiliated with the program.

 - Living and Studying in Antigua

 - Tuition, Fees and Policies

 - Guatemala 2016 PowerPoint Slideshow (pptx)

 The Inter-American Summer Program in Guatemala is a truly bilingual and inter-cultural approach to legal education.
 It offers comparative and transnational substantive law classes about Latin America taught in Spanish and English as well as Spanish-language externships and Spanish immersion.
 It allows students the opportunity to study with Latin American students.